#HomeGrownStories – Lorna Swisher

 Her favorite Miami County spots:

 I would say that my favorite park is definitely Charleston Falls Preserve.
 I love the falls, I love the hiking trails, I love that whole area.
 A very close second is Fountain Park in Piqua.
 Hance Pavilion, the huge trees, the grass, I love, love Fountain Park.
-Right now my favorite restaurant is 311 Drafthouse!
+One of my favorite restaurants is 311 Drafthouse!
 They are serving amazing food and I could go eat there every day.
+Mulligan’s Pub in the Fort Piqua Plaza has a beautiful atmosphere and their weekly specials can’t be beat.
 I love the chocolates at Winans Chocolates + Coffees.
 I love Apple Tree Gallery, I love the Anderson’s, they’re amazing people.
 I love their stuff, I love Christmas so I love the stuff they have there.
 Could I be any vaguer [laugh]?